For daily wit & wisdom, get the Almanac newsletter.

 After 3 days, watch out for the telltale Lyme disease rash, called erythema migrans.
 This rash usually forms the shape of a bullseye around the location of the tick bite.
 (Note: The appearance can vary widely.)
 It is red and usually appears within 3 to 14 days of the tick bite.
 The rash will then grow larger, and sometimes more than one rash can develop.

 After 3 to 30 days, you may also start to have a fever, headache, chills, sore joints, and fatigue.
-Be aware that you may have these symptoms WITHOUT a bulls-eye rash.
+Be aware that you may have these symptoms WITHOUT a bull’s-eye rash.
 Either way, call your doctor.
 Other rashes can develop around tick bites that are not associated with Lyme disease, but it is best to be safe.

 Lyme disease can be treated successfully with a few weeks of antibiotics.
 Early diagnosis and treatment will usually lead to full recovery.
 So, it’s critical to identify Lyme disease early to get prompt and appropriate antibiotic therapy!

-After 30 days, if left untreated, Lyme disease can be incredibly debilitating as infection can spread to joints, the heart, and the nervous system.
+After 30 days, if left untreated, Lyme disease can be incredibly debilitating as the infection can spread to joints, the heart, and the nervous system.
 Symptoms include neck stiffness, facial palsy (loss of muscle tone or droop on one or both sides of the face), arthritis with severe joint pain and swelling, pain in tendons, muscles, joints, and bones, shooting pains in the hands or feet, and more.

 Tick Prevention is Worth the Effort!

-Tick bites can lead to a range of diseases which can cause paralysis or even death.
+Tick bites can lead to a range of diseases, which can cause paralysis or even death.
 (See a list from the Centers for Disease Control of 15 tick-borne diseases.)
 Taking steps to avoid ticks is worth the effort.

 • Avoid tick-friendly areas such as tall grasses, brush, woods, meadows, and leaf litter.
 Ticks like moist areas with thick vegetation; they are rarely in your garden, dry pastures, or cornfields.